clay/amphora-html/README.md

 ]);
 ```

-One use case for amphora plugins is to skip rendering of certain components depending on query parameters, which are available in `locals.query`.
-A current limitation of the plugin system is that amphora-html plugins do not currently enable you to edit the list of static assets used in rendering.
+One use case for Amphora HTMK plugins is to skip rendering of certain components depending on query parameters, which are available in `locals.query`.
+Amphora HTML plugins do not run when rendering for edit mode.

-> We plan to add more hooks in the future and may put amphora-html in charge of [resolving media](https://github.com/clay/amphora-html/issues/14).
-Please file an issue if you want more functionality to be added.

-> Amphora plugins are skipped in edit mode.

 ### Register Amphora HTML with your Amphora Instance